-You’ve probably seen and heard countless other reviews of this Drift Stealth 2 camera raving about it’s specs etc, so in this review I’m going to focus on how it shapes up long term, as someone who uses it on a daily basis.
-I originally bought this camera back in November 2015, to replace me old Road Hawk RIDE camera, initially tempted by the higher def 1080p support and longer battery life yet still in a fairly compact package.
+You’ve probably seen and heard countless other reviews of this Drift Stealth 2 camera raving about its specs etc, so in this review, I’m going to focus on how it shapes up long term, as someone who uses it on a daily basis.
+I originally bought this camera back in November 2015, to replace my old Road Hawk RIDE camera, initially tempted by the higher def 1080p support and longer battery life yet still in a fairly compact package.

 When the battery is flat, I mount the camera under the fairing of my bike and run off a USB socket I’ve fitted.
 The swivelling lens is great in this setup allowing for the camera to be mounted any way up.
-However the Stealth 2 can only be plugged in when the water proofing back cover is removed, so not an option in wet weather.
-Also, the recorded footage has quite a bit of vibration induced ripple from the fairing, but still plenty good enough for an insurance claim.
+However the Stealth 2 can only be plugged in when the waterproofing back cover is removed, so not an option in wet weather.
+Also, the recorded footage has quite a bit of vibration-induced ripple from the fairing, but still plenty good enough for an insurance claim.

-Operating the camera with gloves on is fine, though turning it on needs first a long press of one button, then waiting several seconds to boot up, then another press of record button to start off.
-Doable with gloves on when attached to your helmet, but it is easy to inadvertently press the wrong button and toggle to a lower quality recording mode.
+Operating the camera with gloves on is fine, though turning it on needs first a long press of one button, then waiting several seconds to boot up, then another press of the record button to start off.
+Doable with gloves on when attached to your helmet, but it is easy to inadvertently press the wrong button and toggle to a lower-quality recording mode.
 In some ways I prefer the more tactile button sticking up on the Road Hawk.
-I almost always shoot at 1080p @ 30fps, and find the results very reasonable.
+I almost always shoot at 1080p @ 30fps and find the results very reasonable.
 60fps is an option, but only at 720p.
-It records MP4 files in 5 min chunks (configurable) at about 650MB each for 1080p, so with a 32GB SD card (max supported), that’s approx 4 hours footage.
+It records MP4 files in 5 min chunks (configurable) at about 650MB each for 1080p, so with a 32GB SD card (max supported), that’s approx 4 hours of footage.
 Usefully the recorded MP4 files are playable in Quicktime straight off and need no converting first (unlike Road Hawk).
 Battery life is around 2.5 hours which is pretty impressive.
 It is however fussy on the charger and will only charge properly with a 2 amp USB charger (not provided).

 Reliability hasn’t been too bad, but not without incident.
-The initial one I purchased had the LED light cover loose in box.
-The second refused to charge after 9 months, Drift Innovation wanted lots of info for a warranty claim, but in the end did nothing and told me to go back to PC World who then took weeks to get a replacement in… The third is holding up fine so far, but the LED cover has come off.
+The initial one I purchased had the LED light cover loose in the box.
+The second refused to charge after 9 months, Drift Innovation wanted lots of info for a warranty claim, but in the end, did nothing and told me to go back to PC World who then took weeks to get a replacement in… The third is holding up fine so far, but the LED cover has come off.
 There has also been the odd occasion where it has locked up, needing a reset; or just decided to stop recording for no apparent reason.
 Possibly related to overheating on very hot days, but hard to say for sure.